kartoza/rir-dashboard/sphinx/source/technical/installation/server_preparation.md

 ```
 (Make sure that you replace your username with "yourlogin")

-When asked for your password, press enter
+When asked for your password, press enter three times and the prompt will display this message:  Permission denied (publickey,password).

 Open the RIR dashboard server using a web browser on your machine by going to 127.0.0.1:8080
 ![RIR Dashboard on 127.0.0.1:8080](../../img/rir-dashboard-vbox.PNG)

+Click on Sign in and for username and password type admin

+Change your password on the Django admin page

+Currently the dashboard is just a template and the working RIR Dashboard has not been setup yet